pinguuiin/Cloud-Native-Scooter-Mapper/README.md

 - Node.js + npm (frontend build)
 - curl + jq (for test only)

+Tips: if you don't have an AWS account, you can also run the local version of this project which have exactly the same web interface.

 ### 0) Configure local AWS Credentials through AWS CLI profile (one-time)

 Run the command below in your terminal: